Newsletters z Togo

 4,50MB Togo Newsletter - November 2013

-Children living in some orphanages eat their lunch and dinner; sadly it is often a unique meal which has to feed a large family.
+Children living in some care centres eat their lunch and dinner; sadly it is often a unique meal which has to feed a large family.
 Their food often lacks sufficient nutriments.
-When our volunteers arrive in those orphanages, they try their best to provide good food in order to help the orphans to eat well.
+When our volunteers arrive in those care centres, they try their best to provide good food in order to help the children to eat well.

 4,14MB Togo Newsletter - October 2013

 Tout enfant a droit à l’Education.
 C’est ce qui a motivé Projects Abroad Togo à travers ses volontaires à faire le tour du Togo en distribuant des kits scolaires aux enfants déshérités.